There are a few reasons I really enjoy getting emails from readers. For one thing, it means a lot to me to know the things I write are helping people.

 In the pool, the water takes a lot of the weight off of your joints.
 This helps to protect your joints, because there is a lot less force travelling through them as you move.

 As a result, you can focus on exercises that strengthen your muscles, without having to worry about putting too much pressure on your ligaments.
+This is why the pool can let you get a really intense workout that you might not be able to get on land.

 You may notice that sometimes I talk about “pool exercise” and sometimes I talk about “aquatic therapy.”
 Why is that?